 A vote for either evil is nonetheless a vote for evil.
 (Daily Reckoning, October 19, 2012)

-I have documented some other evils that both major USA presidential candidates espouse previously (see Romney and Obama on ‘Social Issues’).
+I have documented some other evils that both major USA presidential candidates espouse in the 2012 campaign (see Romney and Obama on ‘Social Issues’).
 It is interesting to see a secular coming to similar conclusions regarding the ‘democratic system’ and the US presidential election.
+As well as some in the 2016 campaign (see, for example, Hillary Clinton and Some Biblical Prophecies).

 Of course, many professing Christians believe that they need to vote even though that concept is not endorsed in the Bible.
 But notice two concepts that are: